Elections in New Zealand: Electorates and lists

 New Zealanders refer to electoral districts as "electorates", or more colloquially as "seats".
-Since the 2020 general election there are 72 electorates, including seven Māori electorates reserved for people of Māori ethnicity or ancestry who choose to place themselves on a separate electoral roll.
+Since the 2020 general election, there are 72 electorates, including seven Māori electorates reserved for people of Māori ethnicity or ancestry who choose to place themselves on a separate electoral roll.
 All of New Zealand is covered by a general electorate and an overlapping Māori electorate.
 According to the New Zealand Electoral Commission, "The Representation Commission reviews and adjusts electorate boundaries after each 5-yearly population census and the Māori Electoral Option."

 All electorates have roughly the same number of people in them; the Representation Commission periodically reviews and alters electorate boundaries to preserve this approximate balance.
 The number of people per electorate depends on the population of the South Island, which as the less populous of the country's two main islands has sixteen guaranteed electorates.
 Hence, the ideal number of people per electorate equals the population of the South Island divided by sixteen.
 From this, the Commission determines the number of North Island, Māori and list seats, which may fluctuate accordingly.
 The number of electorates increased by one compared to the 2017 election to account for the North Island's higher population growth, creating Takanini; and the boundaries of 30 general electorates and five Māori electorates were adjusted.

-Supplementing the geographically-based electorate seats, the system currently allows for 48 at-large "list seats".
+Supplementing the geographic electorate seats, the system currently allows for 48 at-large "list seats".
 A nationwide party vote fills these seats from closed lists submitted by political parties; they serve to make a party's total share of seats in parliament reflect its share of the party vote.
 For example, if a party wins 20% of the party vote, but only ten electorate seats, it will win fourteen list-seats, so that it has a total of 24 seats: 20% of the 120 seats in parliament.
 (See Electoral system of New Zealand.)